JoaoAN2/JoaoAN2/README.md

 - 📐 I'm graduated of the IT technician at UTFPR - Campo Mourão

-- 🌱 I’m currently learning JavaScript and Java.
+- 🌱 I’m Full Stack Developer.

 - 🔎 Find me: